Average Reading Speed

 |5h Grade (Spring)|

 |6th-8th Grade (Spring)|

 11, 12, 13, 14 years old

 18-23 years old

 |Adults||220 – 350 wpm|

-Please note that the above reading rates do not take into account technical reading such as software programming.
-Extremely technical readings will be read slower than the average reading rates.
+Please note that the above reading rates do not take into account technical reading.
+Technical readings will be read slower than the average reading rates above.

 How fast do you and your kids read?
 Take the reading speed test.